 Compensation was provided by Pure Leaf via Mode Media.
 The opinions expressed herein are those of the author and are not indicative of the opinions or positions of Pure Leaf.

-Warmer temperatures and more sunshine makes me smile as does thoughts of short sleeves and being outside with the family more.
+Warmer temperatures and more sunshine make me smile as does thoughts of short sleeves and being outside with the family more.
 On these warmer days, there is nothing more refreshing than a nice tall glass of Iced Tea.
 What goes better with Iced Tea than some lemon either sliced or in a yummy cookie.
 Why not have both!
 You must make a batch of these Lemon Cookies with Ice Tea Drizzle that are sure to be a crowd pleaser.
 We had to fight off the family in order to take these photos.
+These make great bake sale cookies too.

 The kids love the flavor of an Arnold Palmer, half lemonade half Iced Tea, which inspired this cookie.
 The cookie stands out with its intense lemon flavor that compliments the Pure Leaf Iced Tea.
 The lemon cookie recipe is simple and full of flavor, I definitely recommend making a double batch.
 In the morning before you plan on making these cookies be sure and take out your butter and eggs to reach room temperature and use real lemon, no bottled juice for these.